Ovechkin scores 35th goal in Capitals' 3-2 win over Sabres

 John Carlson had a goal and assist and Philipp Grubauer stopped 32 shots in a game Washington led 2-0 after two periods.

-Evgeny Kuznetsov sealed the victory by scoring into an open net with 26 seconds remaining, and the Capitals ended a four-game road trip at 2-1-1 and bounced back from a 7-1 loss at Chicago on Saturday.
+Evgeny Kuznetsov sealed the victory by scoring into an open net with 26 seconds remaining to put Washington up 3-1, and the Capitals ended a four-game road trip at 2-1-1.

-Washington improved to 34-18-7 for 75 points, moving one ahead of the idle Pittsburgh Penguins.
+Washington improved to 34-18-7 for 75 points, moving one ahead of the idle Pittsburgh Penguins, while preparing for a showdown at home Tuesday against Eastern Conference-leading Tampa Bay Lightning.

-Kyle Okposo spoiled Grubauer's shutout bid by having Scott Wilson's shot from the high slot deflect in off him with 7:18 remaining to cut Washington's lead to 2-1.
+Kyle Okposo spoiled Grubauer's shutout bid by having Scott Wilson's shot from the high slot deflect in off him with 7:18 remaining.

+"The result, definitely we don't like.
+We want to win at home here," Housley said.
+"But against a really good hockey team, I can't fault our guys for the effort."

+The Capitals struck twice in the second period on goals determined by video reviews.

-Ovechkin scored 1:18 into the second period by getting his stick up to bat down Christian Djoos' rising shot from the left point and bounce it inside the left post.
-The goal held up upon a video review, in which the NHL determined Ovechkin's stick was not above the crossbar.
+Ovechkin scored 1:18 into the period by getting his stick up to bat down Christian Djoos' rising shot from the left point and bounce it inside the left post.
+The goal held up, with the NHL ruling Ovechkin's stick was not above the crossbar.

 Carlson scored with 6:27 left in the second period during a scramble for the puck to the left of the Buffalo net.
 Carlson jammed the puck loose and into the crease, where it briefly rolled across the goal line an instant before Okposo kicked it out.